tdk-invn-oss/motion.arduino.ICM42670P/README.md

 # Hardware setup
 There is currenlty no Arduino shield for the ICM42670P.
-The wiring must be done manually between the Arduino motherboard and the ICM42670P daughter board.
+The wiring must be done manually between the Arduino motherboard and the ICM42670P daughter board or the ICM42670P eval board.
-The below wiring description is given for an Arduino Zero board, it depends on the interface to be used:
+The below wiring descriptions are given for an Arduino Zero board, it depends on the interface to be used: I2C or SPI.

+## Arduino Zero connection with  ICM42670P Daugnter board

 * I2C

 |Arduino Zero|ICM42670P daughter board|